-Anthony was educated on the lands of the Wurundjeri and Gadigal peoples of the Kulin and Eora nations respectively, with a Master of Arts and Bachelor of Laws from the University of Melbourne.
-I then completed my PhD in 2009 at the College of Fine Arts at the University of New South Wales in Sydney.
-Before moving to Oxford in 2012, I was an Andrew Mellon Foundation Postdoctoral Fellow at the Courtauld Institute of Art, London, working with Boris Groys and Sarah Wilson (2010-2011), and an Australian Research Council Postdoctoral Fellow through the University of Melbourne (2011-2012).
+Anthony was educated on the lands of the Wurundjeri and Gadigal peoples of the Kulin and Eora nations respectively, with a Master of Arts and Bachelor of Laws from the University of Melbourne and a PhD in Art History from the University of New South Wales.
+Before moving to Oxford in 2012, he was the Andrew Mellon Foundation Postdoctoral Fellow at the Courtauld Institute of Art, London, working with Boris Groys and Sarah Wilson (2010-2011), and an Australian Research Council Postdoctoral Fellow through the University of Melbourne (2011-2012).

-My research explores the fascinating intersections of contemporary art, especially in the contexts of anti-imperialism and post-socialism, with particular emphasis on installation, performance, exhibitions and cultural infrastructures, especially in parts of the world beyond the North Atlantic region.
-My books include Mapping South: Journeys in South-South Cultural Relations (Melbourne, 2013), Politically Unbecoming: Postsocialist Art Against Democracy (MIT Press, 2015) and, also through MIT Press in 2015, the anthology Neue Slowenische Kunst: From Kapital To Capital (with Zdenka Badovinac and Eda Čufer), which was a finalist for the 2017 Alfred H Barr Award for best exhibition catalogue worldwide.
-The exhibition it accompanied travelled from the Moderna Galerija in Ljubljana to the Van Abbemuseum in Eindhoven, the Garage Museum of Contemporary Art in Moscow and the Museo Reina Sofia in Madrid.
+His research explores the cultural politics of contemporary art, especially in the contexts of anti-imperialism and post-socialism, with particular emphasis on art and curatorial practice beyond the North Atlantic region.
+His books include Mapping South: Journeys in South-South Cultural Relations (Melbourne, 2013), Politically Unbecoming: Postsocialist Art Against Democracy (MIT Press, 2015) and, also through MIT Press in 2015, the anthology Neue Slowenische Kunst: From Kapital To Capital (with Zdenka Badovinac and Eda Čufer), which was a finalist for the 2017 Alfred H Barr Award for best exhibition catalogue worldwide.
+The exhibition it accompanied travelled from the Moderna galerija in Ljubljana to the Van Abbemuseum in Eindhoven, the Garage Museum of Contemporary Art in Moscow and the Museo Reina Sofia in Madrid.

-My latest book, co-written with Charles Green, is Biennials, Triennials and documenta: The Exhibitions That Created Contemporary Art, published by Wiley-Blackwell in summer 2016.
-I am also an editor of the MIT Press journal ARTMargins and sits on the editorial boards of Afterimage, Art Monthly Australasia and OBOE: Journal on Biennials and Other Exhibitions.
-He has published widely in other books and journals including On Curating, Postcolonial Studies and Third Text, and is a member of the AHRC Peer Review College (2017-22).
+His latest book, co-written with Charles Green, is Biennials, Triennials and documenta: The Exhibitions That Created Contemporary Art (Wiley-Blackwell, 2016).
+He is also an editor of the MIT Press journal ARTMargins and sits on the editorial boards of Afterimage, Art Monthly Australasia and OBOE: Journal on Biennials and Other Exhibitions.
+He has published widely in other books and journals including documenta Studies, On Curating, Postcolonial Studies and Third Text, and is a member of the AHRC Peer Review College (2017-22).